Words: Will Stroude

 Over the course of four stab-happy films, Wes Craven's iconic Scream franchise has managed to brutally off no fewer than 41 characters.

-As we wait for the long-delayed third season of MTV's spin-off series to hit screens, take a look below as we count down the ten best death scenes the genre redefining series has given us over the years...
+Take a look below as we count down the ten best death scenes the genre-redefining series has given us over the years...

 Yes, Parker Posey's death in 2000's Scream 3 involving a frustratingly strong one-way mirror wasn't the most satisfying or original, but as one of the installment's most likeable new additions, not least for her amazing repartee with Courtney Cox's Gale Weathers - "You know in the movies, I play you as being much smarter" - Jennifer Jolie's demise was definitely one of the most affecting.